Azure/aztk/README.md

 NOTE: The cluster id (--id) can only contain alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.

+More information regarding using a cluster can be found in the [cluster documentation](./documentation/10%20-%20Clusters.md)

 ### Submit a Spark job